isVoid/DenoiseNet/README.md

 ## Train with your own dataset

+In order to train with your machine, please change device layout in the code.

 #### Loading your dataset
 2 ways of providing training data is provided:
 - In two separate folders, e.g. `Clean/` and `Noisy/`, clean and noisy images are lined up in the same order.
 For example: